 There are certain active conditions that limit our ability to do meaningful trauma work with somebody.
 If a person is currently in a very fragile mental state or compromised by drugs or alcohol, deep trauma processing can be counterproductive and potentially dangerous.
-Please note that these limitations are not permanent, and when the situation calms enough that they become more stable, a retreat is the best way to address the root cause of these emotional and behavioral problems.
-We always recommend that somebody be regularly seeing a therapist for mental health counseling services before and after a retreat.
+Please note that these limitations are not permanent, and when the situation calms enough that it becomes more stable, a trauma therapy-based retreat is the best way to address the root cause of these emotional and behavioral problems.
+We always recommend that somebody have an ongoing therapist for mental health counseling services before and after a retreat.

 • Actively Considering Suicide: A big part of our work is moving through emotions related to past trauma, which can trigger intense but momentary emotional discomfort, which would be unsafe for somebody who is actively considering suicide.
 People who have experienced suicidal ideology in the past can absolutely benefit from a retreat, but it is requested that they be in the care of a therapist before attendance.

 Seeking an Intensive Retreat with Your Partner?